adenprince/azure-kinect-osc/README.md

 By default, `127.0.0.1` is the IP address used, and `12345` is the port used.

+## Building and Usage
+This project was created using .NET Framework 4.7.2 and Visual Studio 2019 version 16.11.1.

+1. Ensure that you have the .NET Framework 4.7.2 development tools and Visual Studio 2019 version 16.11.1 or later installed.
+2. Connect the Azure Kinect to your computer.
+You can check that the sensor is connected properly using the [Azure Kinect Viewer](https://learn.microsoft.com/en-us/azure/kinect-dk/azure-kinect-viewer) program included with the [Azure Kinect Sensor SDK](https://learn.microsoft.com/en-us/azure/kinect-dk/sensor-sdk-download).
+3. Open `AzureKinectOSC.sln` in Visual Studio.
+Select x64 as the target platform and AzureKinectOSC as the startup project.
+Click the Start button.
+4. Wait for Azure Kinect body tracking to start.
+The program displays the number of bodies detected for each frame of body data received.
+Press the Esc key to stop the program.

-## Command-Line Options
+### Command-Line Options
 - `address`: IP address the OSC sender sends to.
 - `port`: Port the OSC sender sends to.
 - `send-joint-orientation`: Whether to send joint orientation as a quaternion (set to true or false).
 False by default.
-- `camera-fps`: Camera frame rate (set to FPS30, FPS15, or FPS5).
+- `camera-fps`: Target body tracking frame rate (set to FPS30, FPS15, or FPS5).
 FPS30 by default.

-## Example Usage
+#### Example Command-Line Usage
 ```powershell
 .\AzureKinectOSC.exe --address 1.2.3.4 --port 7000 --send-joint-orientation false --camera-fps FPS30
 ```

 ## OSC Data Sent
-For each frame of body data received, information for each joint is sent to `/bodies/{bodyId}/joints/{jointId}` for the specified adddress.
+For each frame of body data received, information for each joint is sent to `/bodies/{bodyId}/joints/{jointId}` for the specified address.
 Values sent:
 - Joint X Position: float
 - Joint Y Position: float
 - Joint Z Position: float